danny0ceanCA/airecruiting/README.md

 ## Metrics

 Match jobs record queue and processing time in Redis.
 The `/metrics` endpoint exposes `total_match_queue_time` and `total_match_process_time` along with existing counters.

+## Resume Previews

+The `/generate-resume` endpoint accepts an optional `preview` flag.
+When `true`, the generated resume includes placeholder contact information and does not require the student to be listed in `assigned_students` for the job.